 - a.
 Ground Level Façade: set back approximately 3.0m or more from the property line. - b.
 Majority of the Podium: set back approximately 2.0 or more from the property line. - c.
 Street Wall: 3 to 5 storeys in height. - d.
-Upper Storey: set back the 5th storey 2.4m or more from the edge of the podium. - e.
-Towers: set back approximately 6m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at approximately 18m above grade at the street property line, up to approximately 48m.
-No further setbacks are required above 48m. - Minimum setbacks will be confirmed in the zoning bylaw.
-Setbacks exclude parapets, cornices, balconies, guardrails and other minor architectural elements and are required to support the health of the four established Horse Chestnut trees. - The street wall may exceed 5 storeys in localized areas due to: the change in elevation along the length of the block; the height differential between commercial and residential storeys; the resolution of the building massing at corners; the inclusion of mezzanines as defined by the BC Building Code in non-residential spaces.
+Upper Storey: set back the 5th storey 2.5m or more from the edge of the podium. - e.
+Towers: set back approximately 6m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at the top of the podium (at the street property line).
+No further setbacks are required once the tower setback (e.) is reached.